facebookincubator/ft_utils/docs/fine_grained_synchronization.md

 ```

 The below is from the batch executor source code in ft_utils where a critical sections protects the refilling of the buffer.
 Note how the critical section
-protects the excution on a per-object basis compare to a mutex which would just be one a code block basis.
+protects the execution on a per-object basis compare to a mutex which would just be one a code block basis.
 ```c
     Py_BEGIN_CRITICAL_SECTION(self);
     index = _Py_atomic_load_ssize(&(self->index));